codepath/android_guides/Configuring-a-Parse-Server.md

 * **Single app aware**: The current version only supports single app instances.
 There is ongoing work to make this version multi-app aware.
 However, if you intend to run many different apps with different datastores, you currently would need to instantiate separate instances.

 * **File upload limitations**: The backend for open source is backed by MongoDB, and the default storage layer relies on Mongo's GridFS layer.
-The current limit is set for 20 MB but you intend to require larger files, you should configure the server to use Amazon's Simple Storage Service (S3).
+The current limit is set for 20 MB but you depend on storing large files, you should really configure the server to use Amazon's Simple Storage Service (S3).

 Many of the options need to be configured by tweaking your own configuration.
 You may wish to fork the [code](https://github.com/ParsePlatform/parse-server-example/) that helps instantiate a Parse server and change them based on your own needs.
 The guide below includes instructions on [[how to add push notifications|Configuring-a-Parse-Server#Enabling Push Notifications]] and [[storing files with Parse|Configuring-a-Parse-Server#Storing Files with Parse]].